ananta-IO/ananta/README.md

 	(   ) |  |(   ) |  | | (   )     |  :    ;
 	 `-'`-'  `-`-'`-'  `-`-'`-'`-  --'-- `--'

 Ananta IO is a website designed for people and their projects.
 It is founded around the core belief that projects thrive in the open.
-Therefore it must be dead simple to share what you are working on, as well as discover what your neighbors are working on.
+Therefore it must be dead simple to share what you are working on, and discover what your neighbors are working on.
 Ananta IO addresses this problem by creating a database of projects and the humans who love them.
 The ananta website is open source...
 Voilà!
-And we are constantly improving our feedback tools on the website, namely Marq, so non-programmers can easily contribute as well.
+And we are constantly improving our feedback tools on the website, namely Marq (the little question mark at the top of every page), so non-programmers can easily contribute as well.
 For more background visit the [about section](http://ananta.io/about) of the website.

 ************************
 DOODLY DOO...
 This is just a weekend hack right now.
 Don't expect it to do anything... yet